Counselor/Teaching Assistant – Residential Program

 - Attends and participates in the SIG closing day procedures.

-The Counselor is responsible for supervising the conduct and dining room behavior of all students assigned to him during mealtimes.
-Counselors must eat meals with students assigned in her group and participate in their social interactions as a coach and mentor.
+The Counselor is responsible for supervising the conduct and dining room behavior of all students assigned to them during mealtimes.
+Counselors must eat meals with students assigned in their group and participate in their social interactions as a coach and mentor.